15 Ecommerce Email Marketing Strategies To Increase Conversion

 2. Crafting compelling subject lines

 Make sure that your email subject lines are short (typically under 50 characters) and personalized by mentioning the recipient’s name or preferences.
-Email campaigns with the recipient’s name in the subject line have an 8.92% average open rate, compared to an 8.64% open rate for subject lines without a name.
+(But test this.)

 It’s important to be mindful of words like “urgent,” “act now,” “guarantee,” and “free”, as they can trigger spam filters.
 If you must use them, do so sparingly.
 Also, avoid using excessive exclamation marks.